KatherineMossDeveloper/The-Georgia-Project/docs/maindoc.md

 </pre>

 Step 4. prepare for training.
 Open the GAmain.py code file.
 Edit "folder_prefix" to the location where you extracted the data earlier.
+This code will do inference on some images in the project's \inference folder.
+Use your weights file or download the [weights file here](https://github.com/KatherineMossDeveloper/The-Georgia-Project/releases/download/v1.0.0/GAweights.h5) to the \inference folder.
+Run GAinference.py to label images.

 Setting up the CPU/GPU.
-The "use_cpu" variable is set to true by default, so that if you do not have a GPU, or if you do not have a lot of memory on you GPU, the training will still complete.
+The "use_cpu" variable is set to true by default, so that if you do not have a GPU, or if you do not have a lot of memory on your GPU, the training will still complete.
 If you set this variable to false, you will be using your GPU.
-I do not have access to a variety of computers, so results may vary.
+I do not have access to a variety of computers, so I could not test every scenario.
+Results may vary.
 I only tested it on my own computer, which has a GPU with limited memory.
 I have gotten out of memory errors occasionally during training, hence the variable.

 Setting up debugging folders and data.
 Sometimes when debugging, it is nice to have a way to run a short “rehearsal” training.
 If you want that, in the GAmain.py code, set the variable really_training = False.
 Then edit the folders for debugging to point to an abbreviated version of the files.
 To fill up the train, validation, and test image file folders for debugging, I copied about 10% of the files from the “real” training folders.
 The epochs variable is set to 3, again so that the run is short.
 Note that your training metrics will look bad when you run your debugging sub-set of the data because the model will not have time to train on the data, nor enough data to train with.
 Debugging in this way is for testing things like a new result file, not model performance.